-Too many new nonprofits jump into the grant writing game before they’re ready.
+Too many new nonprofits look to hire a grant writer before they’re ready to write grants.
 Or they try to hire a grant writer long before they have the funds to pay them.

-New nonprofits need to be patient.
+New nonprofits need to be patient, rather than hire a grant writer.
 Grants are not free money.
 Grants are not an essential piece of your new nonprofit’s funding.
-If you try to hire someone before your nonprofit is grant ready, you’re going to waste a lot of time and money.
+If you try to hire a grant writer before your nonprofit is grant ready, you’re going to waste a lot of time and money.

-Here are some things new nonprofits absolutely need before hiring a grant writer:
+Here are some things new nonprofits absolutely need before you hire a grant writer:

 1. Stable funding.
 Grant writers do not work on commission.
 If you are somehow able to cajole a grant writer into working for a percentage of a grant award, you’re not getting a good grant writer.
 Wait until you have plenty of funds to pay someone before trying to do so.
 Also, there’s a Catch-22 with grant writing.
 Foundations want to see that you have money coming in before they give you money.
 They want to make sure your organization isn’t going to fold, that their investment won’t go to waste.
 Make sure you can prove that before you submit a grant.